sinaata25/voting/docs/HOW_TO_GIT.md

     1. adding new features
     2. fixing bugs

-so we have tow kind of branches that come from dev branch
+so we have two kind of branches that come from dev branch
     1. feature/[name-of-feature]
     2. bugfix/[name-of-bug]